komyg/rm-shop-v3/tutorial.md

 In this case we don't need to setup a mock client for the test to work, however we are telling the compiler that the `mockCharacter` and the `context` are of the `any` type, so that the compiler won't complain that the `mockCharacter` is missing some properties and that we can't assign `null` to the context.

+## `increaseChosenQuantity`

-Next we will test the `increaseChosenQuantityResolver`.
+Next we will test the `increaseChosenQuantity`.
 To do this, create the file *resolvers/increase-chosen-quantity.resolver.test.ts* and paste the contents below:

 ```ts
 import { InMemoryCache, IntrospectionFragmentMatcher } from 'apollo-cache-inmemory';